 Step 3: Contact tax authorities

 The Internal Revenue Service (IRS) and many individual states have extended the deadline for filing 2019 tax returns and for making various tax payments.
 For more information, check the IRS website, your state’s tax websites, and talk to your accountant.
 If you are unable to pay your taxes on time, notify the relevant tax authorities and work out a payment plan with them.
 The IRS has also extended the payment of employment tax deposits.
 However, make sure that you pay your employees’ payroll tax withholdings on time – it is a criminal offense to not pay payroll taxes which you have collected from your employees on behalf of the government.
 In fact, you could be held personally liable and face jail time.
 Additionally, any 401(k) and health saving account (HSA) withholdings from your employees must be transferred immediately after each payroll to the 401(k) and the HSA plan administrators.
 Business owners consider not paying taxes or transferring benefits funds more than I would like to admit, so I cannot emphasize enough that this is not an option under any circumstances.

 Step 4: Contact your bankers

 Following these steps will help you buy time and get your stakeholders aligned with you rather than against you.
-Having a support network is integral to turning around a distressed business and it will keep key relationships intact through difficult times.
+Having a support network is integral to turning around a distressed business and will keep key relationships intact through difficult times.